-It is located at 4415 Natural Bridge Avenue at N. Newstead Avenue in
+It is located at 4415 Natural Bridge Avenue at N. Newstead Avenue in the Penrose Neighborhood.

 The branch is unique in that it was the first library to be named in honor of a living person.
 Julia Davis was an educator and researcher of African-American history.
 Davis lived to 102 and dedicated her life to teaching and awareness of African-American cultural contributions.
 She taught for 48 years in the St. Louis Public Schools, 35 of those years at Simmons Elementary in the Ville Neighborhood...one of her students was Chuck Berry.
 Then, on the day she retired in 1961 she established the Julia Davis Fund at the St Louis Public Library, designed for the purchase of books, manuscripts, etc. related to the African-American contribution to world culture.

 This branch is dedicated to her collection.
 There's a comprehensive entry on her life on Wikipedia.

 On April 21, 1974, the St Louis Public Library broke with tradition by dedicating a Branch in honor of a living person.
 On February 14, 1993, the new Julia Davis Branch was officially opened.
 Built on a land donated by the Commerce Bank, it houses the collection consisting of books, manuscripts, newspapers, art work and other research materials, which document the history and cultural heritage of African Americans and people of African descent worldwide.
 Davis' initial gift of $2,500 in 1961 was used to begin the Library's Julia Davis Collection of Negro and African Literature and Culture.
 She also donated her personal collection to the Davis Collection at the same time.